dkirkby/E4S/projects/Chatter.md

     #print(receive())
 ```

-After you download this code, your slow receiver is now a fast transmitter.
-Note the different
+After you download this code, your slow receiver is now a fast transmitter and you should see a burst of green LED activity every second (but will not be able to resolve the individual bits at this speed).
-sequence of red LED flashes.
 Although this protocol transmits each message 100 times faster, we added a one second delay between messages in the main loop so you can distinguish the individual messages.

+**Make a copy of your fast transmitter code in a file on your laptop, so you don't lose you work in case something happens to the Pico.**

-Repeat the untethering steps above to power your fast transmitter from the 9VDC supply.
-Connect the second M4 (the original slow transmitter) to usb and download the same program with the following small change required to make it a fast receiver:
+Your original transmitter is still transmitting slow messages, as indicated by its red LED.
+Next, switch the USB cable to the other Pico and download the same code (from your laptop copy) with the following small change required to make it a fast receiver:
 ```python
 while True:
     # Uncomment the first line in the transmitter or the second in the receiver.
     #transmit([1,0,1,0,0,1,1,0]); time.sleep(1)
     print(receive())
 ```
-Since you are swapping the transmitter and receiver roles, you will also need to rewire the jumper wire connecting TX to RX (by swapping D0 and D1 at each M4).
+Finally, replace the jumper wire between GP20 and GP22, remembering that the transmitter and receiver roles are now reversed (as well as the green and red LEDs).

-You should now see this print output repeated in the Mu editor serial window:
+You should now see this print output repeated in the receiver's Mu Serial window:
 ```
 array('B', [1, 0, 1, 0, 0, 1, 1, 0])
 ```
-In case you don't see this, close and re-open the serial window then double check your code and connections.
-If the high speed protocol is still not working, you may have discovered a flaw
-in your receiver code that only affects high-speed operation.
-To test this theory, try
-different speeds by changing `BIT_DURATION`.
+In case you don't see this, close and re-open the serial window then double check your code and connections. **Double check that you commented all print statements in the receive and transmit functions.** If the high speed protocol is still not working, you may have discovered a flaw in your receiver code that only affects high-speed operation.
+To test this theory, try different speeds by changing `BIT_DURATION`.
 Remember that you need to update both the receiver and transmitter whenever you make a change to the protocol parameters.

 ## Another Layer